-How to calculate Income Tax on Salary?
-What are the slab rates and exemptions for Income Tax on Salary?
+How to calculate Income Tax on Salary in India?
+What are the slab rates and exemptions for Income Tax on Salary in 2014-2015?
 How can Income Tax be saved for Salaried Employees in India.

 Let us start with Income Tax slab rates: